Towards Noise-adaptive, Problem-adaptive (Accelerated) Stochastic Gradient Descent: Towards noise problem adaptive SGD

-In this section, we consider approaches for achieving both noise and problem adaptivity when minimizing smooth, strongly-convex functions.
-In order to make progress towards this objective, we will only consider SGD and aim to obtain the non-accelerated noise-adaptive rate matching~\citet{stich2019unified,li2020second, khaled2020better}, but do so without knowing problem-dependent constants.
+In this section, we consider approaches for developing noise and problem-adaptive SGD i.e. we aim to obtain the noise-adaptive rate matching~\citet{stich2019unified,li2020second, khaled2020better}, but do so without the knowledge of problem-dependent constants.